-Deciding whether or not an Alzheimer’s patient should go to a nursing home can be extraordinarily difficult.
-Caregivers may feel guilty or anxious about placing a loved one in a nursing home - they may feel that they are taking the easy way out or letting the patient down.
+Deciding whether an Alzheimer’s patient should go to a memory care facility can be extraordinarily difficult.
+Caregivers may feel guilty or anxious about placing a loved one in an assisted living home.
+They may even feel that they are taking the easy way out or letting the patient down.

 - Some patients struggle with change and may be distressed by the move.

 - Some patients experience a rapid deterioration when they enter a nursing home.

 - Assisted living at a memory care facility can be more expensive than looking after the patient yourself.

 However, long-term care homes don’t have to be seen as a last resort.
 Today’s Alzheimer’s memory care facilities have improved radically, and many offer an exceptional level of care, focused on maximizing the patient’s quality of life.

 Here are four questions that you should ask yourself before making the decision to place your loved one in long-term memory care: